JasonToups/markdown-resume/resume.md

 - **Managed** & Migrated pull requests from team-specific repos, to Bedrock & Release Management repos, including batch cherry-picked commits from my team to the upstream repos.
 - **Mentored** junior engineers on my team with paired programming sessions and sharing my documentation.

-**Technologies used:** Javascript · Vue · SASS · NodeJS · Shell · Markdown · Adobe Experience Manager
+**Skills:** Javascript · Vue · SASS · NodeJS · Shell · Markdown · Adobe Experience Manager

-### NewlyWords : Front End Engineer / San Francisco / Oct 2020 - April 2021 / Remote
+### NewlyWords : Front End Engineer / San Francisco / Oct 2020 - April 2021

 NewlyWords is a React & Ruby memory book platform where hundreds of users per day can invite their friends & family to collaborate on a commemorative digital or physical book.